deepcausality-rs/deep_causality/README.md

 ## 👨‍💻👩‍💻 Contribution

 Contributions are welcomed especially related to documentation, example code, and fixes.
-If unsure where to start, just open an issue and ask.
-For larger code contributions, please run make check locally before opening a PR and please add tests to make the PR merge relatively straight forward.
+If unsure where to start, open an issue and ask.
+For more significant code contributions, please run make test and make check locally before opening a PR.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in deep_causality by you, shall be licensed under the MIT licence, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in deep_causality by you, shall be licensed under the MIT license without additional terms or conditions.

 ## 📜 Licence